explore-dev/bookish-spoon/README.md

 # bookish-spoon

-Experiment with Revy on public repositories and forks.
+Experiment with Reviewpad on public repositories and forks.

 <!-- Needs to be improved -->